utelecon/utelecon.github.io/en/utas.md

 ## Manual

-To download the UTAS manual, click “Other” in the top menu and then "Download Center".
+To download the UTAS manual, click "Other" in the top menu and then "Download Center".